Niranjan-A-S/BigFrontEnd-JS-Challenges/README.md

-This involves the coding questions in BFE JS Challenge
+This involves the coding questions and JS challenges.